LaSalle Causeway: Removing the Bascule Bridge and installing a modular bridge

 How the modular bridge moves

-We use a hydraulic system mounted onto a floating barge to remove and reinstall the modular bridge.
+We use a hydraulic system mounted onto a barge to remove and reinstall the modular bridge.

 It takes about 3 hours to remove the bridge, and then about 3 hours to reinstall it.

 Favourable marine conditions are required for the removal and reinstallation of the modular bridge.
-Should unfavourable marine conditions, such as moderate to high winds, be forecasted or observed on this day, the work will be postponed.
-We will work with the City of Kingston and community stakeholders to communicate any schedule changes.
+Should unfavourable marine conditions, such as moderate to high winds, be forecasted or observed on the scheduled dates, the work is postponed to the next day.

 Lifecycle of the modular bridge